wsong1985/Election_Analysis/README.md

 ## **Overview of Project**

-### To fulfill the request for additional data regarding the voter turnout for each county, the percentage of votes from each county out of the total count, and the county with the highest turnout, in order to complete the audit.
+### To fulfill the request for additional data regarding the voter turnout for each county, the percentage of votes from each county out of the total count, and the county with the highest turnout in order to complete the audit.

 ## **Election-Audit Results**